mkulumadzi/networking-training/README.md

 ### Routers

-We've already talked about routers a bit, but they play a big role on the Internet, linking traffic across networks, and helping to divert traffic to alternate routes when specific routes are overloaded.
+We've already talked about routers a bit, but they play a big role on the Internet, linking traffic across networks, and helping to divert traffic to alternate routes when certain routes are overloaded.
 To go back to our metaphor, Evan passed through a few 'routers' on his way to San Francisco - at Galvanize, at Green River, at Reno, and at Philz.
 Each time, he asked the 'router' for directions about where to go next, and the router told him, based on an analysis of the routes available, and the likely speed at which he could travel along that route.

 On a Mac, you can use the command `traceroute` to visualize the route your traffic takes to a given domain - each row below is a router that facilitated one segment of the request: